 The Autonomy Spectrum

 Not every use case needs full autonomy.
-Here is how to think about it:
+Here is how to think about it in practice:

 Five Use Cases Where AI Agents for Remote Teams Deliver Measurable ROI